Today's Articles

 William H. Crogman

 In 1870, Crogman became a teacher at Claflin University, the first Black to be regularly employed by the Freedmen's Aid Society in education.
-He stopped teaching long enough to take a full course at Atlanta University, and in 1876 he joined the faculty of what is now Clark University.
+He stopped teaching long enough to take a full course at Atlanta University, and in 1876, he joined the faculty of what is now Clark University.
 For seven years, he served as president of Clark, where the school grew in numbers and strength.
 He was the first secretary of the Boards of Trustees of Gammon Theological Seminary and Clark University.
-He was superintendent of the Sunday school at Clark for twenty-nine years and had the reputation of never being late during that period.
+He was superintendent of the Sunday school at Clark for twenty-nine years and had the reputation of never being late.

-He was a delegate to the General Conference three times, and he was the first to receive the degree of Doctor of Letters from Atlanta University.
+He was a delegate to the General Conference three times and was the first to receive a Doctor of Letters degree from Atlanta University.
 He is the author of several books and spoke by special invitation from the pulpit of Henry Ward Beecher's church.
 At the time of the Atlanta race riots, when it was falsely rumored that Clark University had harbored Negro criminals, one of the leading Atlanta papers published a strong editorial in defense of Dr. Crogman, then president of the school, and declared: "This rumor is entirely and absolutely undeserved."

 At the 1921 commencement, Dr. Crogman retired from active teaching.
 The Carnegie Foundation granted him a pension for life.
 William H. Crogman died in 1931.